stackgl/gl-texture2d/README.md

 ## Texture Properties

 #### `tex.shape`
-An array representing the dimensions of the texture in `[rows, columns]`.
+An array representing the dimensions of the texture in `[width, height]`.
 Writing to this value will resize the texture and invalidate its contents.
 For example, to resize the texture `tex` to the shape `[newWidth, newHeight]` you can do:

 ```javascript
 tex.shape = [newWidth, newHeight]
 ```

 #### `tex.wrap`
-Texture wrap around behavior for rows/columns of the texture.
+Texture wrap around behavior for x/y of the texture.
 Used to set/get `[gl.TEXTURE_WRAP_T, gl.TEXTURE_WRAP_S]`.
 Defaults to `[gl.CLAMP_TO_EDGE, gl.CLAMP_TO_EDGE]`.
 To update this value, write to it with a vector.
 For example,

 ```javascript
 tex.wrap = [gl.MIRRORED_REPEAT, gl.REPEAT]